MicrosoftDocs/quantum-docs/articles/concepts-open-systems.md

 }
 ```

-The operation `ApplySRepeatedlyAndMeasure` sets a qubit in superposition, then it applies the π/4 phase operation `nRepetions` times, and it returns the measurement in $Z$-axis.
+The operation `ApplySRepeatedlyAndMeasure` sets a qubit in superposition, applies the π/4 phase operation `nRepetions` times, and then returns the measurement in $Z$-axis.
 Add the following code to your host program to simulate the `ApplySRepeatedlyAndMeasure` operation in the absence of noise.

 ```python